ResearchComputing/Documentation/docs/programming/OpenMP-Fortran.md

 OpenMP’s power comes from easily splitting a larger task into multiple smaller tasks.
 Work-sharing directives allow for simple and effective splitting of normally serial tasks into fast parallel sections of code.
-In this section we will learn how to implement omp do directive.
+In this section we will learn how to implement the `!$OMP DO` directive.
-The directive omp do divides a normally serial for loop into a parallel task.
+The directive `!$OMP DO` divides a normally serial for loop into a parallel task.
 We can implement this directive as such:

 ```fortran